Our Japanese business meeting interpreters in Osaka can assist you at negotiations, discussions and collaborations. Read more...

-TJC's professional Osaka interpreters have the knowledge and experience to alleviate any language barriers that arise in this Japanese hub.
-Our interpreters in Osaka cover conferences, conventions and congresses: business meetings and negitiations; legal proceedings and hearings; as well as factory visits and tours.
+TJC's Osaka based Japanese interpreters have the knowledge and experience to alleviate any language barriers that arise in this Japanese hub.
+Our Japanese interpreters in Osaka cover conferences, conventions and congresses: business meetings and negotiations; legal proceedings and hearings; as well as factory visits and tours.

 With almost 19 million people living in the metroplitan area, Osaka is the second largest city in Japan by daytime population.
 It is located at the mouth of the Yodo river at Osaka Bay on the Southern coast of the main island of Honshu.
 Osaka was historically a city of commerce, and played a key role during the Edo Period in the Japanese rice trade.
 Nowadays, Osaka's main industries are commerce, the service sector and manufacturing.

 The city is served by two airports.
 The passenger airport, Kansai International Airport, opened in 1994, is situated on an artificial island in the middle of Osaka Bay.
 The city is also famed for its historic 16th century castle, Osaka Castle, or å¤§åå.